Wall Street willing to offer Freedom Group more debt: sources

 Cerberus has also come under pressure from several anti-gun groups and politicians, including New York City Mayor-elect Bill de Blasio, to expedite its efforts to sell Freedom Group.

+(This version of the story changes the first byline with no changes to text.)

-Reporting by Natalie Harrison, Michelle Sierra and Greg Roumeliotis in New York.
+Reporting by Natalie Wright, Michelle Sierra and Greg Roumeliotis in New York.
 Editing by Andre Grenon